yeswanth244/open-data-pvnet/getting_started.md

 ---

 ## Target Data: What is UK PVlive?

-UK PVlive provides national solar generation data, accessible via API.
-This data serves as a "ground truth" for training and evaluating solar forecasting models.
+[UK PVlive](https://www.solar.sheffield.ac.uk/pvlive/) provides national solar generation data, accessible via API, and is maintained by the University of Sheffield.
+This dataset serves as a reliable "ground truth" for training and evaluating solar forecasting models.

+### Key Features:
+- **National Solar Generation Data**: Offers estimates of real-time solar photovoltaic (PV) generation across the UK.
+- **Granularity**: Provides data at both national and regional levels, allowing for detailed analysis.
+- **Frequency**: Updated every 30 minutes, ensuring near real-time data availability for forecasting and validation.
+- **Capacity Data**: Includes information on installed PV capacity, which is crucial for normalizing generation data.
+- **Historical Data**: Offers access to historical records for long-term analysis and model training.
+- **API Access**: Enables automated data retrieval, simplifying integration with machine learning pipelines.

+### Applications:
+- **Ground Truth for Model Training**: Serves as a reliable dataset to validate solar forecasting models.
+- **Capacity Trend Analysis**: Tracks changes in installed PV capacity over time to analyze the growth of solar energy adoption.
+- **Benchmarking**: Provides a baseline for comparing forecasting models against observed solar generation.

+### Why It Matters:
+UK PVlive is a critical resource for solar forecasting because it combines high-quality, timely data with extensive historical records.
+Its regional and national-level granularity enables robust analysis and supports model generalization.

+For more information, visit the [PVlive website](https://www.solar.sheffield.ac.uk/pvlive/) or explore their API documentation for data access.

 ---